• Skip to primary navigation

 • Pantry staples – Butter, flour, dry mustard

 Place brisket in a slow cooker with onion, garlic and beef broth and let it cook on high for 6 hours.
-Then shred it.
+Then shred it and remove any excess fat.

 Step 2

 In a skillet, add wine, tomato paste beef broth and mustard and cook until it’s reduced.
-Pour over the brisket and place it in a casserole dish.
+Add the brisket to combine and place it in a casserole dish.

 A bechamel sauce with cheese in a saucepan.